ajmeek/procgen-tools/README.md

 folder](https://drive.google.com/drive/folders/1Ig7bzRlieyYFcdKL_PM-guSWR8WryDOL?usp=sharing)
 (we analyzed the `maze_I/*.pth` models).

-This repository was initially created by the shard theory team during the SERI MATS 3.0 research fellowship program.
+This repository was initially created by the ANONYMIZED team during ANONYMIZED.

 **Disclaimers:** *this repository is a work-in-progress research codebase built to produce results quickly.
 It lacks tests and proper